-So there are chocolate brownies and there are CHOCOLATE BROWNIES!
+So there are chocolate brownies and there are raw chocolate hemp seed brownies!
 Here, in this recipe, we are talking brownies filled with so much goodness that you’ll wonder why ever in the world we would need to eat sugar and wheat-filled sweet stuff again.

 It’s true.
 I am easily excited when making superfood sweet treats in the kitchen.
 Vibrant, alive and incredibly delicious will do that to me every time.

-Today I am sharing my Raw Chocolate Brownies, inspired with hempseeds.
+Today I am sharing my raw chocolate hemp seed brownies, inspired with loads of love.

 Out with the refined sugar (like all of my recipes) and IN with nourishing sweetness.
 I am sweetening with dates.

-I do use a smidgen of maple syrup for an added element of decadence (which, apart from its caramel-like sweetness, according to Dr Axe is said to contain a number of antioxidants and helps to protect against inflammatory diseases).
+I do use a smidgen of maple syrup for an added element of decadence (which, apart from its caramel-like sweetness, according to evidence maple syrup is said to contain a number of antioxidants and helps to protect against inflammatory diseases).

-- cacao = raw (the purest form, with more nutrients intact)
+- cacao = raw (was not processed with heat)

 - cocoa = heat treated (fewer nutrients and sometimes (not always) chemically treated)

-That said, you could still use organic, fairly-traded cocoa powder instead of the raw stuff – just make sure it is pure and the only ingredient in your tub/packet is cocoa.
-In some places, you might buy something called cocoa powder and find it has all sorts of other ingredients like milk powder and sugar in it – so watch out.
+To confuse matters further, in some places, you might buy something called cocoa powder and find it has all sorts of other ingredients like milk powder and sugar in it – so watch out.

 Just be careful that whatever you buy only has one ingredient in it – cocoa or cacao.